JoeIMIsu/codingpedia.github.io/_posts/2018-01-26-how-to-make-parallel-calls-in-java-with-completablefuture.md

 Some time ago I wrote how elegant and rapid is to [make parallel calls in NodeJS with async-await and Promise.all capabilities](http://www.codingpedia.org/ama/parallel-calls-with-async-await-in-javascript-i-promise-you-all-performance-and-simplicity).
 Well, it turns out in Java is just as elegant and succinct with the help of [CompletableFuture](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html) which was introduced in Java 8.
-To demonstrate that let's imagine that we need to retrieve ToDos from a REST service, given their Ids.
-Of course we could iterate through the list of Ids and sequentially call the web service, but it's much more performant to do it in parallel with asynchronous calls.
+To demonstrate that let's imagine that you need to retrieve a list of ToDos from a REST service, given their Ids.
+Of course you could iterate through the list of Ids and sequentially call the web service, but it's much more performant to do it in parallel with asynchronous calls.

 <!--more-->